Cunningham hit by Tillis campaign in veteran-narrated ad after Army Reserve investigation

 As Democratic candidate Cal Cunningham continues to do well in the polls despite revelations of an extramarital affair, Sen. Thom Tillis' campaign is pulling out all the stops with a statewide television ad narrated by Army veterans who say they "can’t trust Cal Cunningham in the Senate."

 "The Code of Military Justice.
 All soldiers live by it.
 Just like the oath we all take. ...
-Cal Cunningham violated his oath when he had an affair with another soldier’s wife," the veterans narrating the ad say.
+Cal Cunningham violated his oath when he had an affair with another soldier’s wife," the veterans narrating the video ad say.

 The veterans are North Carolina residents who say they're voting for Tillis, a Republican.